 This east end eatery is all about being quirky and somewhat eclectic, yet still manages to maintain a flavour of grandeur.
 Expect to find stuffed animals, unusual objects dotted around and handbags hanging off chandeliers.
-A big haunt of many A-listers, the food is highly rated and French inspired.
+A big haunt of many A-listers, the food is highly rated and French-inspired.

 Close to Piccadilly Circus, this fun, jungle-themed eating establishment will be hugely entertaining to any youngsters.
-It’s teaming with wild animals, tropical fish tanks, an indoor waterfall, and you may even get to dine during an in-house thunderstorm.
+It’s teeming with wild animals, tropical fish tanks, an indoor waterfall, and you may even get to dine during an in-house thunderstorm.